-- In Wyoming, localities are empowered to enact a registration fee of non-electric bikes and e-bikes.
+- In Wyoming, localities are empowered to enact a registration fee for non-electric bikes and e-bikes.

-- In Arizona, Utah, and Washington, you are specifically allowed to ride your electric bike on bicycle paths or greenways.
+- In Arizona, Utah, and Washington, you are expressly allowed to ride your electric bike on bicycle paths or greenways.

 - All the states listed above have a requirement in place that your electric bicycle should display a label indicating the classification number, motor wattage, and top-assisted speed.